fastplotlib/fastplotlib/CONTRIBUTING.md

 git push origin my-new-feature-branch
 ```

-4. Finally make a PR against the `master` branch, the PR will also run tests using our CI pipeline.
+4. Finally make a **draft** PR against the `master` branch.
+When you think the PR is ready, mark it for review to trigger tests using our CI pipeline.
+If you need to make changes, please set the PR to a draft when pushing further commits until it's ready for review scion.
 We will get back to your with any further suggestions!